Skill Demand Index

 Which roles need SQL Skills most:

-Data Science / ML positions drive 50% of demand.
-Other also frequently list SQL Skills as a requirement.
-Skills commonly paired with SQL Skills include Communication Skills and Computer Science Degree.
+Data Analysis positions drive 50% of demand.
+Other and Software Engineering also frequently list SQL Skills as a requirement.
+Skills commonly paired with SQL Skills include Computer Science Degree and Communication.

 Depth Level Distribution